ammoseek/asblog/src/posts/07-17-2020-alerts-howto/index.md

 ### Managing Existing Alerts

 You can turn on/off alerting for individual saved searches from the 'Saved Searches & Alerts' settings.
 This can be accessed from a number of different places on the AmmoSeek site/app.
-The most direct path is through the user menu (once logged in) in the upper right corner of the desktop browser window (the user menu is available under the three-bars // hamburger menu on mobile).
+The most direct path is through the user menu (once logged in) in the upper right corner of the desktop browser window (the user menu is available under the three-bars // hamburger menu on mobile devices).
 Selecting "Saved Searches" or "Manage Alerts" will bring up the "Saved Searches & Alerts" settings window.

 These settings allow you to manage everything with your saved searches and alerts, including: deleting saved searches, adjusting alert price thresholds, and as mentioned above, turning alerting on/off for specific saved searches.